Māui dolphin abundance estimate

 The data from this report is not directly comparable with earlier aerial surveys (see 2005 estimate) because of the different methods used, but the reports both highlight that the population is very small and are indicative of a recent decline.

-This estimate, published in 2005, was made from extensive aerial surveys by Otago University in 2004.
+This abundance estimate, published in 2006, was made from extensive aerial surveys by Otago University in 2004.
 The researchers then used a statistical model to come up with the estimate.
-This suggested that there were around 111 dolphins left (the 95% confidence interval was 48-252).
+This suggested that there were around 111 dolphins left (with a 95% confidence interval of 48-252).

 back to top